 Planning a Destination Wedding in Goa: Tips

-From a regular Catholic wedding in one of the many architecturally beautiful churches to a casual beach side wedding under the stars, the options of reception venues are plenty ranging from forts to lavish 5-star resorts and more.
-Thus, the couple needs to pick the wedding theme early on so that narrowing down on places will be easier.
+From a small intimate gathering in one of the many architecturally beautiful churches to a casual beach side ceremony under the stars, the choices of reception venues are plenty that range from forts to lavish 5-star resorts to lush green riverside venues.
+Likewise with finding accommodation early, picking a ceremony and reception venue-sooner the better.
 We have reviewed some of the most popular venues in South Goa for those looking to book a venue.

 Couples should compile a guest list as early as possible as most decisions hinge on the number of people being invited for the ceremony.
 Since this will be an outstation ceremony, it would be best for the couple to keep their list short as the costs will have to be borne by them.

 Most importantly, don’t wait for the last moment to book tickets.
 Booking during the tourist season can be troublesome and the prices are bound to sky rocket.
-Instead, couples should book at least 7 months in advance so that they will have not have any trouble getting all their guests to the destination.
+Look to book at least 7 months in advance to not have any trouble getting guests to the destination.

-All these details need to be taken care of more than 6 months before the final date.
-However, it doesn’t end here.
-The planning just gets greater as D-Day dawns nearer.
+All these details need to be addressed at least 6 months before the final date.

-Plans to make 6 months before the wedding
+Plans to make 6 months before the big day

-Now that the major decisions and arrangements are out of the way, the couple needs to dwell on the finer details.
+Now that the major decisions and arrangements are out of the way, then follows the finer details.
 Unless the reception venue has a hotel for guests to stay in, the couple will have to start looking for rooms nearby for all the invited guests.
-Booking 4 to 6 months beforehand is recommended as the couple is likely to get better deals.
+Booking 4 to 6 months beforehand is recommended to get better deals.

 Transportation will also have to be thought of.
-Being a state decorated with lush greenery and fields, moving from one location to the next would require sufficient vehicles, not just for the bridal entourage but for the guests too.
-As soon as the flow of events is finalised, couples should pin down the travel arrangements.
+Public transportation isnt highly efficient here thus moving from one location to the next would require sufficient vehicles, not just for the bridal entourage but for the guests too.
+As soon as the timeline of events is finalized, pin down the travel arrangements.

 As the Countdown Continues…..

 Vendors providing various services should be confirmed about two months before the ceremony.
-The details of what they are providing with their availability on the given day should be put down in writing and settled.
+The details of what they are providing with their availability on the given day should be preferably put to paper.
 Formal invites will have to be sent so that the guests can begin confirming their presence.

-Finally, when there is just a week left, the couple can spend a few days packing so that it is not done in haste and nothing is forgotten.
-As soon as the couple steps foot into Goa, they should check the ceremony and reception areas to make sure everything will flow smoothly on the big day.
+Finally, when there is just a week left, spend a few days packing so that it is not done in haste and nothing is forgotten.
+As you arrive to Goa, check the ceremony and reception areas to make sure everything will flow smoothly on the big day.